 (n) Existing Transactions.
 In the event that the parties have entered into Transactions prior to the date of this Agreement (collectively, the “Prior Transactions”), the parties agree that all such Prior Transactions shall constitute Transactions under and governed by this Agreement.
 To the extent of any conflict between the terms and provisions of the Prior Transactions and the terms and provisions of this Agreement, the terms and provisions of this Agreement shall control.

+(o) Breach of Agreement.
+Section 5(a)(ii) is amended by inserting in the first line the word “materially” before the word “comply”.

+(p) Absence of Litigation.
+After the initial representation is made at execution of this Agreement, Section 3(c) shall be amended by deleting the words, “or its ability to perform it obligations under this Agreement or such Credit Support Document.” for any subsequent representations made on each date a Transaction is entered into.

 Part 6.
 Additional Provisions For Commodity Derivatives Transactions.

 (a) The 1993 ISDA Commodity Derivatives Definitions, as amended, supplemented, replaced or modified from time to time, (the “Commodity Definitions”) are incorporated by reference in this Agreement and the relevant Confirmations with respect to “Transactions,” as defined by the Commodity Definitions, in commodities, except as otherwise specifically provided in the relevant Confirmation.
 All terms used in this Part 6 that are not otherwise defined shall have the meanings given to them in the Commodity Definitions.